opensciencemap/vtm/README.md

 - **vtm-ios** iOS backend
 - **vtm-web** HTML5/GWT backend
 - **vtm-web-app** HTML5/GWT application

-The libGDX backend for GWT is experimental.
-- `./gradlew :vtm-web-app:jettyDraftWar` will run standalone Jetty server at port 8080.
-See http://localhost:8080/vtm-web-app in your web browser.

 ## Applications
 - VTM is used by many [applications](docs/Applications.md).